About

 Senator Lindsey M. Williams represents District 38 in Allegheny County, which includes the 10th, 11th and 12th Wards of the City of Pittsburgh, the North Hills suburbs, and the Allegheny River communities.

-She serves as the Minority Chair of the Senate Education Committee and as a Board Member of Pittsburgh Regional Transit (PRT), the Pennsylvania Higher Education Assistance Agency (PHEAA), and the State Board of Education.
+Lindsey is the Minority Chair of the Senate Education Committee, Treasurer of Pittsburgh Regional Transit (PRT), a member of the Pennsylvania Higher Education Assistance Agency (PHEAA), a member of the State Board of Education, and a member of the Performance Based Budget Funding Council.

 Lindsey continued her work on behalf of working people at the International Brotherhood of Teamsters, helping members organize strikes and labor actions across the country.
 Her commitment has always been the same: workers deserve a voice on the job, fair treatment, and a system that doesn’t punish them for speaking out.

-In 2018, with the support of workers, educators, parents, and community members across the district, Lindsey won her race for State Senate by just 793 votes.
+She was first elected to the Pennsylvania State Senate in 2018 by a mere 793 votes.
 She’s taken that responsibility seriously every day since by fighting for working families, honest government, and policies that make people’s lives measurably better.

 In her spare time, Lindsey enjoys being with friends, family, and her adorable dog Willow.
 She loves attending musicals and has been a season ticket holder to the Broadway Series at the Pittsburgh Cultural Trust for years.
 She also enjoys reading and listening to audiobooks on her drives to Harrisburg.
 Like so many of us, she has several abandoned craft projects in her house, but she is contemplating starting a new one.